Maine Law students should login to the MyLaw portal for spring semester updates. Updates will also be sent via email to students.

 Quality legal education will be provided to all students regardless of the format.

 - In Person or “hyflex” (meaning that some students will be in the classroom and others remote) classes will be held when appropriate to the course content, and when it can be done in a way that is consistent with health and safety protocols.

-Students enrolled in clinical courses will be hearing from the clinical faculty in the very near future to learn more about the plans for the fall semester.
+Students enrolled in clinical courses will be hearing from the clinical faculty in the very near future to learn more about the plans for the spring semester.
 Any questions should be directed to the clinical faculty.

 How will I meet with my professor, faculty advisor, or other members of the Law School staff or faculty?